What is a Status Check?

 1. Phone: Contact PERS Employer Center at 1-888-320-7377 M-F between the hours of 8:30-12:00.

-2. Fax: Fill out the Status Check Form and fax it to PERS directly.
-PERS will complete section B, columns 4-9 and fax the form back to the agency.
+2. Email: Fill out the Status Check Form and email it to PERS at firstname.lastname@example.org

 - CPERS works as Liaisons between the agency and PERS on any account issues that arise.
 CPERS may ask the agency for a copy of the status check form if needed.